 Unlike a standard massage, this therapy is tailored to the anatomical needs of a pregnant body.
 A trained therapist understands how to relieve common discomforts while keeping both you and your baby safe and comfortable.
 Think of it as a dedicated time to connect with your changing body and find some much-needed relief from the physical and emotional demands of pregnancy.
 It’s a wonderful way to support your health from the first trimester through the third.

-How It’s Different from a Regular Massage
+How Is It Different From a Regular Massage?

 You might be wondering what makes a prenatal massage different from the Swedish or deep tissue massage you’re used to.
 The main distinction lies in the technique and positioning, which are modified for your safety and comfort.
 Your therapist will use lighter, more soothing strokes and focus on areas that carry extra strain during pregnancy, like your lower back, hips, and legs.